Sirikon/sirilog/README.md

 __SiriLog__ is a system event log really simple and easy for administrators who need to record everything that happens.

-I'm trying to develop this plugin with Mods like IndustrialCraft, BuildCraft or RedPower in mind, so this plugin maybe will not record all the events in this mods, but at least will record breaking/placing mod blocks and will not break like happens with other plugins.
+I'm trying to develop this plugin with Mods like IndustrialCraft, BuildCraft or RedPower in mind, so this plugin maybe will not record all the events in this mods, but at least will record breaking/placing mod blocks and will not break like happens with other plugins, as well you can use the custom chests and custom events options for solve some problems with mod events

 But... what exactly does SiriLog?
 =================================
-SiriLog records events on your server, and whenever SiriLog record 15 events, save them in a file called "sirilog.log" in "plugins/SiriLog" with the time and date it was recorded, the coordinates and world of the event, the user that caused it and the affected block type.
+SiriLog records events on your server and save them in a file called "sirilog.log" in "plugins/SiriLog" or into a MySQL database with the time and date it was recorded, the coordinates and world of the event, the user that caused it and the affected block type.

-In the future will be able to save the data in a MySQL database.

 Features
 ========